|

 - Copper alloy and iron stylus, Roman Britain (found in Winchester), A.D.
 180-220

-- There are tablets and some stilii at The British Museum, including the wood from waxed tablets (sometimes with still-visible writing); explore the British Museum's website to find them.
+- There are tablets and some stilii at The British Museum, including the wood from waxed tablets (sometimes with still-visible writing)

 [Charlemagne] also tried to write, and used to keep tablets and blanks in bed under his pillow, that at leisure hours he might accustom his hand to form the letters; however, as he did not begin his efforts in due season, but late in life, they met with ill success.
 Einhard's Life of Charlemagne